quixio/quix-samples/csharp/empty/README.md

 # Sample template

-[This project](https://github.com/quixio/quix-samples/tree/main/csharp/empty) is a template for developing C# Quix Samples.
+[This project](https://github.com/quixio/quix-samples/tree/main/csharp/empty) is a template for developing C# Quix Code Samples.

 ## How to run